JakeWnuk/ptt/README.md

         Keeps output equal to or within a range of lengths.
 Accepts ranges separated by '-'. (default 0) -m int
         Minimum numerical frequency to include in output.
-  -r value
+  -n int
+        Maximum number of items to display in verbose statistics output. (default 25) -r value
         Only keep items not in a file.
   -rm string